lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (e) The consummation is his.

-2\.Salvation is God's gift.
+2\.
+Salvation is God's gift.

 (a) Of his mercy: *Show us thy mercy.*

 (b) Of his grace: *Grant us,* etc.

-3\.Salvation is God's answer to prayer.
+3\.
+Salvation is God's answer to prayer.

 (a) It is the first object of prayer.